Frank01041/TB-FINAL-PROJECT-/README.md

 PSYC3317.01|CSCI3397.01 Spring 2023 Topics in Computational Intelligence: Biomedical Image Analysis FINAL PROJECT
 # All the contributions are listed in the title or the beginning of each section of the code
 # And the final report Contribution is listed in the report
+# The first file is the  EfficientNetV2 and the second file is the CoAtNet model